yellow-digital/three-webc/README.md

 # three-webc

-> A set of webcomponents for ease creation of 3D graphics in your browser.
+> A set of webcomponents to ease the creation of 3D graphics in your browser.

-This library shaves off some boiler code for setting up a scene and maintains a straighforward integration with **threejs**.
+This library makes it easy to set up 2D / 3D graphics and maintains a straighforward integration with **threejs**.

 ## Features